shopglobal/paravan-nodejs-pool/README.md

 * 	Su into our user `su pooldaemon`

-* 	Auto-Install Script: `curl -L https://github.com/freebet/electronero-nodejs-pool/raw/master/deployment/deploy.bash| bash` This will to a complete initial setup including to compile all Graft binaries and will take a while!
+* 	Auto-Install Script: `curl -L https://github.com/freebet/electronero-nodejs-pool/raw/master/deployment/deploy.bash| bash` This will to a complete initial setup including to compile all ETNX binaries and will take a while!

 *   Log out and back in from the pool user to activate the npm settings.
 (As root, you need to be in `/home/pooldaemon` then `su pooldaemon`)

 * 	Check if everything has worked out:

-	- Check Daemon with: `/usr/local/src/GraftNetwork/build/release/bin/graftnoded status`
+	- Check Daemon with: `/usr/local/src/electronero/build/release/bin/electronerod status`
 	- Check RPC with: `curl -X POST http://127.0.0.1:18981/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"getblockcount"}' -H 'Content-Type: application/json'`
 	- Check Pool at `http://<your-ip-here>` (just check if Networkhashrate is shown.
 Then its fine.)